-The fastest and safest way to get any refund is to have it direct credited to your bank account.
-If your bank account number isn't preprinted on the return, write it in Box 5.
+The fastest and safest way to get any refund is to have it direct credited to your authority's New Zealand bank account or other deposit account eg, a building society account.
+If your authority's bank account isn't preprinted on the return form, please include it at Question 5.